What is Agile Product Management?

 These are two distinct roles, but in an Agile setting, there’s no formal handoff.
 Product managers don’t hand over a requirements document and walk away, leaving the rest up to the project manager.

 In Agile, product managers remain very much involved throughout the process.
-They attend face-to-face meetings, explain things, and provide feedback all along.
-Their availability and interactions with the rest of the team are essential to producing valuable deliverables at a steady clip.
+They attend face-to-face meetings, give explanations, and provide feedback all along.
+Their availability and interactions with the rest of the team are essential to producing useful deliverables at a steady clip.

 Of course, some organizations might misconstrue these jobs.
 They could ask a project manager for a strategy or a product manager to work on a schedule.